sherry-ger/ECK-Workshop/eck-gcp/README.md

 - The type of thing being deployed is Elasticsearch
 - The name of the cluster is `elasticsearch-sample`
-- Use version 7.2.0
+- Use version 7.3.0
 - Make this a three node cluster, with 1 hot node and 2 warm nodes
-- Mount a 100Gi volume `data` on hot node using the storage class `ssd` and a 200Gi volume on warm nodes
+- Mount a 20Gi volume `data` on both hot and warm nodes.
+Please note, in production, we will be using ssd storage for hot nodes and standard for warm nodes.
 - The LoadBalancer will expose the `elasticsearch` service endpoint to the outside world

 ```